Azure/batch-shipyard/docs/10-batch-shipyard-configuration.md

     [Unix shell-style wildcard filters](https://docs.python.org/3.5/library/fnmatch.html)
     where only files matching a filter are included in the data transfer.
-    Filters specified in `include` have precedence over `exclude` described next.
+    Filters specified in `include` have precedence over `exclude` described next. `include` can only have a maximum of 1 filter for ingress to Azure Blob Storage.
 In this example, all files ending in `.dat` are ingressed.
   * (optional) `exclude` is an array of
     [Unix shell-style wildcard filters](https://docs.python.org/3.5/library/fnmatch.html)
     where files matching a filter are excluded from the data transfer.
-Filters specified in `include` have precedence over filters specified in `exclude`.
+Filters specified in `include` have precedence over filters specified in `exclude`. `exclude` cannot be specified for ingress into Azure Blob Storage.
 In this example, all files ending in `.bak` are skipped for ingress.
 * (required) `destination` property contains the following members:
-  * (required) `shared_data_volume` is a GlusterFS volume name.
+  * (required) `shared_data_volume` or `storage_account_settings` for data
+    ingress to a GlusterFS volume or Azure Blob Storage.
+You may specify one or the other, but not both in the same object.
 Please see below in the `shared_data_volumes` for information on how to set up a GlusterFS share.
-  * (required) `data_transfer` specifies how the transfer should take place, and contains the following members:
+  * (required) `data_transfer` specifies how the transfer should take place.
+    The following list contains members for GlusterFS ingress when a GlusterFS volume is provided for `shared_data_volume`:
     * (required) `method` specified which method should be used to ingress data, which should be one of: `scp`, `multinode_scp`, `rsync+ssh` or `multinode_rsync+ssh`. `scp` will use secure copy to copy a file or a